• Skip to main content

 Steve Graham, Charles A. MacArthur, & Michael Hebert

 I think of this book as The Handbook of Writing Research’s practical cousin.
 Indeed, many of the chapters have the same title and at least one of the same authors.
-Most helpful were the chapters about handwriting, spelling, and sentence combining, and evidenced-based practices in teaching reading.
+Most helpful were the chapters about handwriting, spelling, and sentence combining, and evidence-based practices in teaching reading.

 Easy to read